LCOGT/banzai/docs/smartstacking_architecture.md

 2. Runs the normal BANZAI reduction pipeline.
 3. Computes the reduced `e09` output path.
 4. Upserts a `subframes` row.
-5. Pushes the row's `MOLUID` to the Redis notification list for its camera.
+5. Adds the row's `MOLUID` to the Redis notification sorted set for its camera.

 The database write happens only after reduction returns an output image, and the notification happens only after the database write.
-A stacking worker therefore treats every notified row as a reduced `e09` input ready to inspect.
+A stacking worker therefore treats every notified group as having reduced `e09` input ready to inspect.

+Notification insertion uses an atomic Redis script.
+If the `MOLUID` is not already pending, the script increments `stack:notify:{camera}:sequence` and uses that sequence as the member's score.
+If the `MOLUID` is already pending, the script leaves its original score unchanged.
+Duplicate notifications are therefore coalesced without moving an older group behind newer work.

 The unique key is `(moluid, stack_num)`.
 Reprocessing the same subframe updates that row and resets it to `active`, which makes queue retries idempotent at the